openwiretech/openwiretech.github.io/_posts/2024-05-15-article-opm-chatgpt-4o.markdown

 <img src="/assets/images/issue_1/10.png" alt="SD" width="auto">

+At the beginning of its response, it didn’t correctly classify the structural relations, the correct classifications are:

+    Exhibition-characterization is Type and its features
+    Generalization-specialization is Type and its subtypes

+And it forgot one:

+    Classification-instantiation is type and its realizations

-It identified the structural relation between Compony Stakeholder Group and Business Success correctly but got Chocolate Box Set and its attribute Production Volume incorrectly.
+It identified the structural relation between Company Stakeholder Group and Business Success correctly but got Chocolate Box Set and its attribute Production Volume incorrectly.

 **Exhibition-Characterization** relates a thing to its attribute, denoted by the symbol:

 <img src="/assets/images/issue_1/11.png" alt="SD" width="200">

-The structural relation in this diagram is Exhibition-characterization.
-For example,
+The structural relation in this diagram is **Exhibition-characterization**:

     Company Stakeholder Group exhibits Business success.
     Business success characterizes Company Stakeholder Group